Statement of Theological Distinctives

 With whom are we affiliated?

-Kaleo is a non-denominational local church.
-However, we band together with many other churches and organizations that make the gospel of Jesus the central point of their mission and activity.
+Kaleo is a non-denominational local congregation.
+However, we gladly band together with any other congregations or organizations that make the gospel of Jesus the central point of their mission and activity.